Fire Science

 Semester Hours 3

-The Fire Officer I curriculum identifies the requirements necessary to perform the duties of a first line supervisor.
-This course introduces the student to the basic concepts of management and supervision by concentration on such topics as: Organizational Structure, Communication Skills, Human Resource Management, Public Relations, Planning, Emergency Service Delivery, and Safety.
+The Fire Officer I curriculum identifies the requirements necessary to perform the duties of a first-line supervisor.
+This course introduces the student to the basic concepts of management and supervision by concentrating on topics such as Organizational Structure, Communication Skills, Human Resource Management, Public Relations, Planning, Emergency Service Delivery, and Safety.

 FSC 292: Fire Officer II